ablanco1950/Fracture.v1i_Reduced_YoloFromScratch/README.md

 The model that gives the best results may be  retained.

-The test is done with the 9 records of the test file (directory testFractureOJumbo1) obtaining 7 hits out of 9.
+The test is done with the 9 images of the test file (directory testFractureOJumbo1) obtaining 7 hits out of 9.
 Better than the project https://github.com/ablanco1950/Fracture.v1i_Reduced_Yolov10 (6 hits in 9 images) but worse than https://universe.roboflow.com/landy-aw2jb/fracture-ov5p1/model/1 (8 hits in 9 images).

 Furthermore, many models are complementary, so the result can be improved with a combination of models.